devguru008/pywallet/contrib/osx/README_macos.md

-# Running Electrum from source on macOS (development version)
+# Running Pywallet from source on macOS (development version)

 ## Prerequisites